Updated February 25, 2020

 We use different methods to collect data from and about you including through:

 Direct interactions.
-This includes personal data you provide when you:
+This includes personal data you provide when you create an account or leave a comment.

 4. TARGETED ADVERTISING and AD PARTNERS.

 Advertising is the predominant way Disqus makes money.
 Advertising revenue allows Disqus to support and improve the Service.
-Disqus uses, and also engages third party ad partners and affiliates who use, [cookie IDs, device IDs (including mobile), hashed email addresses, IP address, ISP and browser information, demographic or interest data, content viewed and actions taken on the Service or Partner Sites, including information about the websites you’ve viewed and advertisements you’ve interacted within order to provide you with more relevant advertising targeted to your preferences and interests derived from your interaction with the Service, Partner Sites or other third party websites.
+Disqus uses, and also engages third party ad partners and affiliates who use cookie IDs, device IDs (including mobile), hashed email addresses, IP address, ISP and browser information, demographic or interest data, content viewed and actions taken on the Service or Partner Sites, including information about the websites you’ve viewed and advertisements you’ve interacted within order to provide you with more relevant advertising targeted to your preferences and interests derived from your interaction with the Service, Partner Sites or other third party websites.
 For a list of third party ad partners that Disqus is currently working with click here.
 Disqus may also send you email newsletters and email marketing messages if you have provided us with permission, or consented to receive such emails, as required in the jurisdiction in which you reside.
-Email marketing messages may be tailored to your interests based on the information described above in this section, for information about how to opt-out from such messages please click here.
+Email marketing messages may be tailored to your interests based on the information described above in this section, for information about how to opt-out and utilize our “Do Not Sell” option please click here.

 5. HOW WE USE YOUR PERSONAL DATA